There’s no Thanksgiving dinner without stuffed roast turkey and traditional Thanksgiving pies.

 Traditional Thanksgiving Pies You Must Make

 For many Americans, Thanksgiving is both a blessing and a curse.
 You don’t really need to explain why this famous holiday is so widely celebrated in the USA.
 The curse, however, is closely related to the main reason that prompted the Indians to celebrate the end of harvest season.
 An abundance of food is at the core of this burden.

 Thanksgiving tables are usually loaded with all kinds of favorite holiday dishes.
 And yet, there is always room for traditional Thanksgiving pies you can’t say no to.
-Just looking at these festive, sweet desserts makes your mouth water even if you’ve treated yourself to more than enough delicacies already.
-A big dessert lover myself, I’ve compiled the list of the best Thanksgiving pies you must try.
+Just looking at these festive, sweet desserts makes your mouth water even if you treated yourself to more than enough delicacies already.
+A big dessert lover myself, I’ve compiled the list of the best Thanksgiving pies you must make and try.

 6 TRADITIONAL THANKSGIVING PIES YOU CAN’T SAY NO TO

 1. Pumpkin Pie

 No Thanksgiving celebration is complete without a pumpkin pie that, by now, has become a symbol of the holiday.
 Methods of baking this favorite traditional dessert vary from house to house, from state to state.
 The majority of the classic recipes, though, include a crispy crust and pumpkin-based custard filling.

 Usually, the pumpkin pie has a single pie shell.
 Gourmet bakers, however, add an additional crust with crosswise stripes and images of little tree leaves on the side.
 Needless to say, these small details can transform any traditional Thanksgiving pies, making it impossible to resist the temptation and say no to them.

 History: The pumpkin pies have been symbols of Thanksgiving for centuries.
 The earliest recipes, though, had nothing to do with the firm, creamy texture of the dessert.
 On the contrary, the dish looked like a soup served in a pumpkin.
 Only in the early 19th century, the modern sweet pies appeared on the Thanksgiving dinner tables.

 2. Pecan Pie